 • Bioinformatics is an integral part of managing data in modern biology and medicine.

 • Bioinformatics toolbox involves computer software programs like BLAST and Ensembl, which depends on the availability of the internet.

-• Analysis of genome sequence data, specifically the human genome analysis, is considered the main achievements of bioinformatics to date.
+• Analysis of genome sequence data, specifically human genome analysis, is considered the main achievement of bioinformatics to date.

 The escalation in data amount from the genome projects has necessitated computer databases which quintessentially feature rapid assimilation, usable format, and algorithms software programs for efficient management of biological data.
 Due to the emergence of diverse data structures, no single database exists to access all the information.
-However, a growing number of the database contains helpful information for clinical researches are available.
-Information provided by these databases is free of charge to academics, although some sites demand subscription and industrial users for particular sites.
+However, a growing number of databases containing helpful information for clinical research are available.
+Information provided by these databases is free of charge to academics, although some sites demand subscriptions and industrial users for particular sites.